ghiscoding/slickgrid-react/docs/grid-functionalities/row-detail.md

       rowSelectionOptions: {
         selectActiveRow: true
       },
+      preRegisterExternalExtensions: (pubSubService) => {
+        // Row Detail View is a special case because of its requirement to create extra column definition dynamically
+        // so it must be pre-registered before SlickGrid is instantiated, we can do so via this option const rowDetail = new SlickRowDetailView(pubSubService as EventPubSubService);
+        return [{ name: ExtensionName.rowDetailView, instance: rowDetail }];
+      },
       rowDetailView: {
         // We can load the "process" asynchronously via Fetch, Promise, ...
         process: (item) => this.http.get(`api/item/${item.id}`),